 - Wash your hands before using the eye drops.

 - Always follow the instructions given by your doctor.
 The usual dose is one drop put into the affected eye(s) twice a day, morning and evening.
-Follow this link for instructions on how to put in your eye drops.

 - When putting in the drops take care to not touch the dropper tip to any surface, or to your eye, in order to avoid contaminating the eye drops or introducing germs into your eye.